NADEE-MJ/FinanceTracker/README.md

 3. update stock model to include more stock info relating to user
 4. add crypto model and views in API
 5. offload alphavantage and yfianance API calls to client
+6. need to figure out how to remove old tokens from blocklist once implemented

 ## Budget App Features (Will work on in the future)
 I plan on creating this app in dart using flutter, but am trying to figure out how the backend would work first, then will learn how to create the frontend.